Grants Template Wizard

 - Targeted to potential grantees with specific characteristics i.e. experience, qualifications, location, circumstance, entity type, etc.

-Is the grant opportunity restricted to potential grantees by organisation name(s)?
+Is the grant opportunity restricted to a single of few recipients?

 This type of grant opportunity is where only a single applicant or group of applications are invited to submit applications.
 An example would be where only one of a small group of organisations can apply for the grants.